h-ehteshami/charge_from_ML/README.md

 Features have been calculated using SOAP as implemented in the [DScribe](https://singroup.github.io/dscribe/latest/index.html).
 A NN is then used to learn the density map.
 Please take a look at the notebooks for details.

 #### Dataset
-The dataset for ==MgO== and ==Cu== was produced using CASTEP by outputting the input and output density.
+The dataset for **MgO** and **Cu** was produced using CASTEP by outputting the input and output density.
 A sample of the dataset is available in this repository.
 However, you can download the full dataset from [the Google Drive]( www.google.com).

 #### Reproducing the results
 You can create a Python environment using